 The amount of a Crisis benefit is the amount needed to resolve the home-heating emergency; subject to the minimum and maximum LIHEAP Crisis benefits allowed.
 The household is ineligible for a Crisis benefit which, alone or combined with other resources available to the household, will not resolve the crisis.
-LIHEAP credits on an account with the vendor, including the LIHEAP Cash grant that has been authorized and not yet received, is considered to be available and must be used first for the resolution of the crisis.
+Any credit balance with the vendor is considered to be available and must be used first for the resolution of the crisis.